Earlier this year I:

 While this is my ideal schedule, it doesn’t reflect the realities of life.
 Here’s what my week looks like next week when I add in my real life commitments (in blue).

-For example, on Wednesday and Thursday I’m attending and speaking at a digital marketing conference.
+For example, on the week shown here on Wednesday and Thursday I’m attending and speaking at a digital marketing conference.
 That means I won’t be eating lunch with my family, and I may not have time for many of my other Ideal Week activities.
 That’s ok–if they’re critical I can move them around to other days, rearranging as needed.
 I may delete some of my Ideal Week activities, like family lunch and exercise, just to clean things up a bit since I know those things aren’t happening on these days, but I’ll leave the rest as a reminder of what I would like to work on if I have spare time during the conference.